Thomas Applegate • Executive Director

 Alexa Schutz • Economic Development Coordinator & Special Service Area (SSA60) Manager

 Alexa is excited to work on responsible community and economic development with North River Commission communities and stakeholders.
 She applies her MA in Public Administration from Illinois Institute of Technology, where she worked prior to joining NRC.
 Alexa is a committee member in the Eckhart Park Advisory Council, active foster parent with PAWS Chicago, and former board member for the Young Nonprofit Professionals Network (YNPN) Chicago chapter.
 Alexa grew up in Northwest Indiana, where she always felt connected to the vibrant communities of Chicago.
 Her love for exploring Chicago’s many neighborhoods has led inextricably to a career in community development.
 She lives in Noble Square/West Town.

-Dalia Aragon • Economic Development and Housing Coordinator
+Dalia Aragon • Economic Development and Housing Organizer

-A recent graduate of Northeastern Illinois University in Justice Studies and Psychology, Dalia is deeply involved in the communities served by North River Commission as both a resident and activist.
+Dalia is deeply involved in the communities served by North River Commission as both a resident and activist.
 She founded Israel’s Gifts of Hope Foundation that partners with Moms Demand Action and Parents for Peace and Justice.
 A native Spanish speaker, Dalia spent her 5 month internship prior to starting on staff full time working in the business districts bringing essential resources for growth to our many family businesses.
+She is a graduate of Northeastern Illinois University in Justice Studies and Psychology.
+Hablo español.

 Carson Poole • Community Organizer for Parks, Recreation, Open Space, Arts and North Park Village